johnstamps2020/documentation-portal/elastic_search/README.md

-# Getting the service up and running
+# Deploying the service to Kubernetes

 1. Log into Atmos CLI and select the dev environment.
 For instructions, see [https://atmos.internal.guidewire.net/docs/dev/atmos-cli/](https://atmos.internal.guidewire.net/docs/dev/atmos-cli/)